 Be calm yourself.
-Make sure you’re not unintentionally encouraging the jumping through your behavior and body language.
+Make sure you’re not unintentionally encouraging jumping through your behavior and body language.

 Don’t laugh at your dog or talk to him when he jumps.
-Don’t pet him or touch him.
 And, don’t get him excited again with your praise.
 Keep a calm, slow voice and pet him slowly.

 4. Carry treats to reward calm behavior.

-I might occasionally give a piece of food to my dog Remy when I see he has chosen to remain lying down or sitting rather than jumping.
+I will give a treat to Remy when I see he has chosen to remain lying down or sitting rather than jumping.

 5. Have a plan – decide on your rules.